 Bruce K. Berger, Ph.D., APR, is Professor Emeritus of Advertising & Public Relations in the College of Communication and Information Sciences at the University of Alabama.
 In addition to being the Founding Director of The Plank Center for Leadership in Public Relations, he serves as its Research Director.
 Before entering academia, Bruce was a PR professional and executive for 20 years.
 Bruce is a Trustee of the Institute for Public Relations and received its Pathfinder Award for career contributions to scholarly public relations research in 2012.

-Ann Christiano is the the Frank Karel Chair in Public Interest Communications.
+Ann Christiano is the the Frank Karel Chair in Public Interest Communications at the University of Florida.
 Her role is to develop a curriculum in the newly-emerging discipline of public interest communications, which uses the tools of public relations and journalism to create positive social change.
 Before joining the University of Florida, she directed communications for The Robert Wood Johnson Foundation’s Vulnerable Populations portfolio.
 This portfolio creates new opportunities for better health by investing in health where it starts and grows–in our homes, schools and jobs.
-The social innovations the portfolio supports work in the domains of education, housing or corrections, but always address health needs of people who are vulnerable.

 Mark Stouse is the Founder & Chief Executive Officer at Proof.
 An award-winning B2B CMO and CCO, Mark is one of the first leaders to connect all types of marketing investment to revenue, margin and cash flow impact in complex, long-cycle companies.
 In 2014, he was named Innovator of the Year for his pioneering work by U.S. marketing leaders.
-Proof is is a powerful collective intelligence and computing platform that helps you and your organization prove and improve your business impact.
-Our cloud-based software enable networks of people and teams to collaborate quickly and securely across organizational lines to crowd-source critical data, crowd-compute impact and crowd-share those insights across your ecosystem.
+Proof is a powerful collective intelligence platforms that helps organizations improve business impact.